Agricultural assessment program: overview

 If farmland that has received an agricultural assessment is converted to a nonagricultural use (within five years of last receiving an agricultural assessment if located in an agricultural district and within eight years if located outside an agricultural district), a payment to recapture the taxes forgone for converting such land will be imposed.

-The assessors determines whether a conversion has occurred on the basis of the facts of each case.
-Conversion is defined as "an outward or affirmative act changing the use of agricultural land."
-Non use of the property (for example, abandoning land or leaving it idle) disqualifies such land from receiving an agricultural assessment, but is not considered a conversion.
-Similarly, land converted to a nonagricultural use through oil and gas exploration, or extraction activity, or through eminent domain or through the purchase of land or the conveyance of a conservation easement to protect the New York City Watershed, or through other involuntary proceedings (except a tax sale) would be ineligible for an agricultural assessment but would not be subject to a payment for conversion.
+The assessor determines whether a conversion has occurred on the basis of the facts of each case.
+Conversion is defined as an outward or affirmative act changing the use of agricultural land.
+Non-use of the property (for example, abandoning land or leaving it idle) disqualifies such land from receiving an agricultural assessment, but is not considered a conversion.
+Similarly, the following circumstances where land is converted to a nonagricultural use are not eligible for an agricultural assessment but are not subject to a payment for conversion:

 Payments for the conversion of agricultural land to a nonagricultural use are added to the taxes levied upon the land so converted.
 The property may be subject to a tax sale should such payment remain unpaid.
 Therefore, these payments generally become the responsibility of the owner of the land at the time of conversion.